 Microsoft has already discontinued support for basic authentication with Outlook REST API.
 Microsoft has announced an end of support for basic authentication with EWS, EAS, POP, IMAP, Remote PowerShell (RPS) on 10/13/2020.
 Support for basic authentication with Office 365 SMTP is expected to continue beyond 2020.

-Important: Microsoft Pushes Removal of Basic Authentication from Exchange Online to Mid-2021.
+Important: Microsoft has decided to delay/suspend the removal of Basic Authentication from Exchange until further notice.
 Learn more.

 To manage this feature, please review the Office 365 - Manage Password Security article.